dimi309/small3d/README.md

 or with the preferred Visual Studio configuration (e.g. `cmake .. -G"Visual Studio 16 2019" -A x64`).
-Make sure that *prepare-vs.bat* is run with the same configuration (see the parameters at the top, inside the file).
-Also, make sure to run build under the configuration also defined in *prepare-vs.bat* parameters, e.g.
+Make sure that *prepare-vs.bat* is run with the same configuration (see the parameter towards the top, inside the file).
+Also, make sure to run build under the configuration also when running *prepare-vs.bat* parameters, e.g.
-`cmake --build . --config Debug`.
+`cmake --build . --config Debug` for `prepare-vs.bat Debug`, `cmake --build . --config Release` for `prepare-vs.bat Release`.

-If you would rather build small3d with OpenGL rather than Vulkan, also add the definition `-DSMALL3D_OPENGL=ON` when running `cmake ..`.
+If you would rather build small3d with OpenGL rather than Vulkan, also add the definition `-DSMALL3D_OPENGL=ON` when running `cmake ..` (this will not work for Android).

 The unit tests can be run via the *unittests* binary from *build/bin*.